Premium Leather iPad Air 10.5 Case

 First of all, the case has to function.
 It has to protect the iPad.
 This is always the first priority.
 The old frame didn't provide any real protection.
 The protection came from the MacCase "offset design" where the case corners and edges absorb any impacts before reaching the actual iPad itself.
 While this has it's limits it did serve our customers well for 8 years.

-They're flexible and heat sensitive.
+The tray is flexible and heat sensitive.
 This insures they'll never crack like the hard plastic shells.
 Their flexibility allows them to adapt.
 The tray material is excellent at absorbing impacts to both corners and edges, two areas the old frame did not excel at protecting.

 The new model has the proven protection of our "offset design" combined with an impact absorbing material that surrounds the iPad on it's three most venerable sides.
 We've gone from good to great when it comes to protection.

 Moreover the tray allows for about 70 degrees of angle adjustability.
 This is a real breakthrough in Apple tablet case design.
 Again, the material that makes up the tray interacts with the ultra suede liner to the point where the iPad can be held from near 90 degrees to around 20 degrees and at every angle in between.
 It's wonderful because it fits into almost every situation a customer might want to use the case in.

 Lastly, the old frame design was getting harder and harder to produce as the bezel around the screens are getting smaller and smaller.
 If the frame was off by even 1mm, if could block the edge of the screen causing issues.
 The tray solves this problem as well as it leave the screen's surface completely open and unencumbered.